 The outpatient addiction treatment program at Sonora Behavioral Health is designed to ensure that every many and woman who completes our program is prepared to achieve and maintain long-term recovery.

-Outpatient Treatment at Sonora Behavioral Health
+Outpatient Treatment at Sonora Behavioral Health for Alcohol & Drug Addiction

 When you arrive at our outpatient treatment center, you will complete a detailed admissions assessment.
 This process will include a physical examination, a psychiatric evaluation, and a psychological assessment.
 We will also collect information about your treatment history.